amiladimantha/Vacancy-Management-System/README.md

 The database name given by me in connection string is "vmsdb"

-The SQL commands to create the database tables.
+The SQL commands to create the database tables are below.

 # ******************************
 create database vmsdb;